sourcegraph/careers/job-descriptions/software-engineer-intern.md

 You will:

-- Be paried with a mentor who will help you plan your work and teach you what you need to know.
+- Be paired with a mentor who will help you plan your work and teach you what you need to know.
 - Help build Sourcegraph, a multi-tier application (web, CLI, browser extensions, API, data stores, services) written primarily in TypeScript (frontend) and Go (backend).
 - Have the freedom to creatively tackle various CS challenges while building products and infrastructure that are fundamental to the growth and success of the business.
 - Have the opportunity to interact directly with our customers to help them deploy/configure our software, and solve issues that they encounter.